Our Seattle-Area Jazz Community

 There are about a thousand amateur jazz players in the greater Seattle are, and many venues where those players can get together as well.
-In 2011, steve originally organized the original Seattle Area Jazz Musicians Meetup, now with over 800 amateur jazz musicians.
-Although it is still going strong, its capabilities are limited to scheduling events and hoping people show up.
-Our community members want a way to find other players with specific instruments to form bands, and venues want ways of finding bands to play in their spaces.
+In 2011, steve originally organized the original Seattle Area Jazz Musicians Meetup.
+Although it has some 850 members, its capabilities are limited to scheduling events and hoping people show up.

-The NEW Seattle Area Jazz Musicians Community
+The NEW Seattle Area Jazz Community

 How Does It Work?